-Scroll to the bottom of the page to fill out the form… and we’ll ship your welcome package out to you ASAP!
+Then…

-YES, I WANT TO BECOME ONE OF JUST
+Scroll to the bottom of the page to fill out the form… and we’ll ship your welcome package out ASAP!

-300 ‘INNER CIRCLE PARTNERS’
+YES, I WANT TO RESERVE MY SPOT

-And if you feel more comfortable speaking with one of our U.S. based customer support members…
+And if you feel more comfortable speaking with one of our customer support members…

-Simply call the number on the screen to speak to our friendly team in Delray Beach, Florida.
+Simply call the number on the screen to speak to our friendly team right here in the United States!